alexmwalker/landing/md/blog1.md

   </div>
 </div>

+And let’s not forget trust: the crux of remote culture.
+Companies create tools that automatically record your screen at intervals to show management or clients you’re delivering.
+I founded a freelance marketplace called [CloudPeeps](https://www.cloudpeeps.com/) and not recording your screen, as Upwork does, is one way we attract a different caliber of indie professional.

+You can have more freedom in an office.
+From my beige cubicle at one of my first roles, I witnessed a colleague plan a wedding over the course of many months, including numerous calls to vendors and 20 tabs open for research.
+Most of the team was none the wiser – this wouldn’t be the case with remote today.

+At the heart of this friction is the demand for real-time, synchronous communication.
+If we champion asynchronous as the heart of remote, what does the future of remote look like?

 ## What Is Asynchronous Communication?

 Typically, synchronous communication happens in real-time, where the parties are in-sync: processing and responding to messages immediately.
 This could be a phone call, a Slack message, or a traditional meeting.